-The groups also showed significantly different performances on the other secondary outcome measures.
-In fact, the IG showed larger improvement in different assessments compared to the CG.
-Similar results were observed in the studies by Hermans et al. [24] and Dantas et al. [36], that showed that early rehabilitation interventions (mobilization and stimulation of activities) in critically ill intensive care patients could influence or even prevent physical impairments.
-Moreover, this specific difference in the MRC-SS values was also found in the study Kayambu et al. [37], that analysed the effects of rehabilitation in ICU' patients with other medical conditions that not COVID-19.
-Additionally, the IG had significantly better performances on the mMRC than the CG.
-The mMRC is moderately correlated with the functional assessments of patients' cardiopulmonary fitness, including FEV1, being therefore an indirect indicator of the respiratory function [25].
-Considering the results of the study by Liu et al. [16], that conducted a randomized controlled trial to investigate the effects of 6week respiratory rehabilitation training in elderly patients with COVID-19, in which the intervention group had a significantly better respiratory function (evaluated using FEV1), and the results from our study, the mMRC might be considered a good indicator of the improvement in the respiratory function.
+In addition, the groups showed significantly different performances on the other secondary outcome measures.
+In fact, the intervention group showed larger improvements in different assessments compared to the control group.
+Similar results were observed in the studies by Hermans et al. [23] and Dantas et al. [35], which showed that early rehabilitation interventions (mobilisation and stimulation of activities) in critically ill intensive care patients could influence or even prevent physical impairments.
+Moreover, this specific difference in the MRC-SS values was also found in the study Kayambu et al. [36], which analysed the effects of rehabilitation in ICU patients with other medical conditions (not COVID-19).
+Furthermore, the intervention group had significantly better performances on the mMRC than the control group.
+The mMRC is moderately correlated with the functional assessments of patients' cardiopulmonary fitness, including FEV1, being therefore an indirect indicator of respiratory function [24].
+Considering the results of the study by Liu et al. [17], who conducted a randomised controlled trial to investigate the effects of 6-week respiratory rehabilitation training in elderly patients with COVID-19, in which the intervention group had a significantly better respiratory function (evaluated using FEV1), and the results from our study, the mMRC might be considered a good indicator of improvement in respiratory function.

-There were no significant differences between the two groups in the HST, which similar to the results reported by Schweickert et al. [9] and Morris et al. [10], and therefore this indicator might not be a reliable measure to evaluate the outcomes of rehabilitation programs in ICU setting.
+There were no significant differences between the two groups in the HST, similar to the results reported by Schweickert et al. [9] and Morris et al. [10]; therefore, this indicator might not be a reliable measure to evaluate the outcomes of rehabilitation programmes in the ICU setting.

-Rehabilitation had an impact on the length of ICU stay, as the IG had a significantly shorter length of stay in the ICU, which is in line with findings from Iannaccone et al. [38], that implemented specialized COVID-19 rehabilitation units, with decrease of the hospitalization in acute COVID-19 patients from 15 days to 10 days.
-Morris et al. [39] also reported shorter stay in the ICU in patients that received early mobility.
-The percentage of patients that needed invasive mechanical is in line with that reported by Wang et al. [40].
-Both IG and CG presented relatively short mean times of invasive mechanical ventilation, that were probably affected by the inclusion and exclusion criteria, namely the exclusion of patients with previous respiratory diseases.
-The IG needed invasive mechanical ventilation for a shorter period than the CG, which may reflect the impact of the rehabilitation program on the respiratory function and is similar to the results found by Schweickert et al [9], who reported more ventilator-free days in the group that received a rehabilitation intervention.
+Rehabilitation had an impact on the length of ICU stay, as the intervention group had a significantly shorter length of stay in the ICU, which is in line with findings from IANNACCONE et al. [37], who implemented specialised COVID-19 rehabilitation units, with decrease of the hospitalisation in acute COVID-19 patients from 15 days to 10 days.
+Morris et al. [38] also reported shorter stay in the ICU in patients that received early mobility.
+The percentage of patients who needed invasive mechanical ventilation is in line with that reported by Wang et al. [39].
+Both intervention group and control group presented relatively short mean times of invasive mechanical ventilation, that were probably affected by the inclusion and exclusion criteria, namely the exclusion of patients with previous respiratory diseases.
+The intervention group needed invasive mechanical ventilation for a shorter period than the control group, which may reflect the impact of the rehabilitation programme on respiratory function and is similar to the results found by Schweickert et al. [9], who reported more ventilator-free days in the group that received a rehabilitation intervention.